Class SummaryTableHTML<ENTITY extends Declaration>

 for (int rowIndex=0; rowIndex < rowEntities.size(); rowIndex++)

-ret.add(new Ret2<>(rowEntities.elementAt(rowIndex), tableRows.elementAt(rowIndex)));
+b.accept(new Ret2<>(rowEntities.elementAt(rowIndex), tableRows.elementAt(rowIndex)));

-• getReflAndRowVector
+• reflAndHTMLStream

-🡅 🡇
+🡅 🡇 🗕 🗗 🗖

 ()

-Retrieve the entire list of table-rows in this HTML Summary-Table into a Vector.
+Retrieve the entire list of Table-Rows in this HTML Summary-Table into a Vector.

 Returns:

-A Vector containing instances of Ret2:
+A Java Stream containing instances of Ret2:

-• Ret2.a, of type ReflHTML
+• Ret2.a, of type ReflHTML<ENTITY>.

-• Ret2.b, of type Vector<HTMLNode>
+• Ret2.b, of type Vector<HTMLNode>.

 Code: